mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-unique art, architecture and culture appeals to many people from elsewhere in the Core and millions of them make pilgrimages to the region to see the world’s wonders.
+unique art, architecture and culture appeals to many people from elsewhere in the Core and millions of them make pilgrimages to the region to see the world's wonders.

 Khii Isis
 This world has been called many things.
 During the era of the First Imperium, it was known as Gikhii
-Iis, roughly translated as ‘desolation’ or ‘dry death’, which makes sense considering that its original Vilani colony died out during the Long Night.
-The world was resettled during the Chanestin era, who maintained the tradition of giving it a Vilani name but subtly changed it to Khii Isis, meaning ‘dry home’.
-There is a movement to change the world’s name yet again to Ekal, which comes from the old Terran language of Hindi and means ‘solo’.
-The majority of the world’s current inhabitants are the descendants of Terran immigrants who came from the Indian subcontinent.
+Iis, roughly translated as 'desolation' or 'dry death', which makes sense considering that its original Vilani colony died out during the Long Night.
+The world was resettled during the Chanestin era, who maintained the tradition of giving it a Vilani name but subtly changed it to Khii Isis, meaning 'dry home'.
+There is a movement to change the world's name yet again to Ekal, which comes from the old Terran language of Hindi and means 'solo'.
+The majority of the world's current inhabitants are the descendants of Terran immigrants who came from the Indian subcontinent.